-'Dev-ops' or developing-operating continuously re-fashion infrastructures through continuous deployment.
-The increasing elision of any difference between making and operating is a striking feature of such infrastructures, and one that may affect the mode of existence of infrastructures more generally.
+'DevOps' re-fashion infrastructures through continuous deployment.
+It does this by eliding differences between making and operating by extending the code namespace, with all its combinatorial variations to include deployment.
+This extending nominalisation is a striking feature of such infrastructures, and one that may affect the mode of existence of infrastructures more generally.
 Different infrastructural figures such as 'the platform,' 'the stack,' 'deployment' and 'build' intersect with various organisational, aesthetic, ethical and commercial regimes of engagement.
 A combination of different materials ranging from images, texts, cloud or distributed computing services, various database and search engines, through to code repositories with their groups of contributors comprise the loose but interwoven infrastructures typical of such platforms.
 They hold together in relational patterns that arise from recursive practice.

-Github itself - an island or an archipelago

-Where does this leave Github itself?
-If I have been arguing that the combinatorial delirium generated by NSA-O-Matic is infrastructurally relevant and resonant for us today because it shows how many things can be seen as compounded or composited almost typographically, does the specific infrastructure of a platform like Github belong to this process or simply support it?
-Is Github, then, a hub because it somehow has captured the nominalistic semiosis, or somehow made itself into the sinkhole of this semiosis?
-If Github attracts tremendous amounts of code (for instance, Google Corporation recently announced the closure of its own code repository service Google.code.com and migration of all code deposited there to Github (Google 2015); Microsoft Corporation has recently opened the source code of Windows, its main product, on Github, etc.), should we understand this as evidence of the success of Github in controlling the flows of code and coding work?
-To put the question more metaphorically, is Github a logistical success story (say like Singapore's role in container shipping) or a tremendous organic accumulation (say like Lagos in Nigeria, with its complicated flows of people, trade, oil and politics)?
-If we understand Github itself in terms of the nominalistic semiosis, then neither of these alternatives are quite right.
-Like many platforms, services, devices and systems, Github can be seen as an infrastructure, an infrastructure used in this case for software development and deployment.
-In this respect, Github is somewhat like a logistics hub.
-It socially containerises code and allows it to move much flexibly and speedily.
-Code and coding itself might be seen as re-globalised in their Github transformation.
-But this logistical management does not capture the tremendous morass of abandoned, rarely used, ephemeral, miscellaneous and incredibly specific code and coding found there.

 Conclusion

-I have been suggesting that in the case of software-affected infrastructures at least that names and naming practices help us practically engage with the full-stack complexities of contemporary infrastructures.
-Names in their linkages of people and devices, of 'dev' understood as a person, the software developer, and 'dev' as a common abbreviation for device, flow widely and deeply in contemporary software development.
+The compound names generated by NSA-O-Matic resonates for us today because information infrastructures expand combinatorially.
+I have been suggesting that the flux of names in all their combinations and variations thickens or stacks contemporary infrastructures, and accretes subject positions associated with that deepening.
+Whether mundane or sublime, I have been suggesting that names and naming practices help us practically engage with the full-stack complexities of contemporary infrastructures.
+Names in their linkages of people and devices, of 'dev' understood as a person, the software developer, 'dev' as a common abbreviation for device, and 'DevOps' as development-operation flow widely and deeply in contemporary software development.
 They attest to different and often overlapping movements.
 The imitative fluxes of names point to processes of replication and copying that propagate devices, protocols, standards and things in various configurations.
 I suggested that in contemporary information infrastructures, the form of the stack presents one organising axis of this propagation.
 But this layered architecture is viscously mixed in the concatenated names of many of the repositories on Github.
 Both the replication of particular forms - linux, jquery - and their mutating combination can be seen in the repository names.